A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response

-Throughout this section, we will be using $f_n (I,C) = f_1(I,C)$ throughout this section.
-We will compute the following equilibrium points of the model (\ref{modelo}): (i) disease-free equilibria; (ii) CTL response-free equilibria; (iii) SARS-CoV-2 endemic equilibria and study the \emph{basic reproduction number}.
+Throughout this section, we will be using $f_n (I,C) = f_1(I,C)$.
+We will study the following equilibria of the model (\ref{modelo}): (i) disease-free equilibrium point; (ii) CTL response-free equilibrium point; (iii) SARS-CoV-2 endemic equilibrium point and compute the \emph{basic reproduction number}.
 Furthermore, we will find a space of parameters for which a SARS-CoV-2 endemic and a CTL response-free equilibria can coexist.